 Are the bacteria protected against stomach acid?

-For the bacteria to work, it is important that they arrive alive in the intestine.
+For the bacteria to be effective, it is important that they arrive alive in the intestine.
 It is therefore essential to look for a probiotic that ensures this.
 Importantly, all strains included have been shown to have high survivability in the gastrointestinal tract.
-So have a natural resistance to gastric and biliary secretions.
+In other words, they have a natural resistance to gastric and bile secretions.

 Beware of enteric-coated capsules